axcore/aotearoa/README.md

 *mapgen.lua*

-Fixed typos in variable names used in the Southern Estuary biome
+Fixed typos in variable names used in the Southern Estuary biome Fixed typo in "east_coast_north ocean" biome (should be east_coast_north_ocean").
+Did not update the "Aotearoa (New Zealand) v0.2_dev.mt" or "Biome_Guide.txt" files
+Did NOT fix the spelling of "north_cook_straight" and "south_cook_straight" biomes for backwards compatibility (should be "strait")
+In the peat bog biome, fixed invalid "aotearoa:_peat"

+*node_defa.lua*

+minetest.register_node() is called twice for the same plants.
+Fixed

+*ores.lua*

+Replaced "basalt" with "aotearoa:basalt" in a couple of places

 *README.md*

 Made the screenshot explicitly visible in this document.

 The rest of this file comprises the original README text.

+*trees.lua*

+minetest.place_schematic() calls were all broken; replaced the broken argument with "random" Schematic offsets for mangrove trees should be {7, 1, 7} not {2, 1, 2}; fixed

 # Instructions:
 Designed for use with mg_valleys.